 But (SPOILER ALERT) with the help of some caring people and her own yet barely-tested inner strength, she had the last laugh.
 And being the person she is, she wasn’t laughing at – she was laughing with!

-Akeelah and the Bee uses a wonderful quote by Marianne Williamson that made me stop and rewind several times, reading the words again and again.
+Akeelah and the Bee uses part of a wonderful quote by Marianne Williamson that made me stop and rewind several times, reading the words again and again.
 Just letting them sink in.
-Maybe it will speak to some of you too:
+Here’s the whole quote, sometimes attributed to Nelson Mandela, but he actually borrowed the powerful words from Ms. Williamson.
+Maybe they will speak to you too:

-*Note: I am not religious, so when I see the word “God” I just substitute a thought that works for me.
+*Note: I am not especially religious, so when I see the word “God” I simply substitute a thought that works better for me.
 The message is still as powerful as before.